AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    | An existing node | Components automatically combine to form a new node with the same OR/AND logic as fallout.<p>See [Combine nodes](#combine-nodes) for more information.</p> |
    | An arrow that connects 2 existing nodes | The node displays between the two existing nodes where it was dropped and is connected to both existing nodes. <p>See [Connect nodes](#connect-nodes) for more information.</p> |
    | The edge of an existing node | The node displays next to the node where it was dropped and is connected to it. <p>See [Connect nodes](#connect-nodes) for more information.</p> |

+   Nodes display as a rectangular box with the following information:

+   * Component name

+   * The component type (such as metric or dimension)

+   * Primary metric statistics (total and percent)

+   * Secondary metric statistics (total and percent)

 ### Connect nodes